smXplorer/AlliGator/docs/source/alligator-settings-window.rst

         its neighbors, the weights decreasing linearly from 1 away from the center (to zero for the pixels outside the kernel dimension).
-      + *Gaussian*: each pixel is replaced by a weighted average of itself and its neighbors, the weights decreasing according to a Gaussian with :math:`\sigma = Bin/6` from 1 away from the center.
+      + *Gaussian*: each pixel is replaced by a weighted average of itself and its neighbors, the weights decreasing according to a Gaussian width :math:`\sigma = Bin/6` from 1 away from the center.

     * *Bin*: kernel dimension used in the smoothing operation.